 The Deposit Insurance Funds Act of 1996 contained provisions to merge the BIF and the SAIF, effective January 1, 1999.
-However, the merger could become effective only if there were no insured savings associations in existence on that date.
+However, the merger can become effective only if there are no insured savings associations in existence on that date.
 This condition apparently was included to force consideration of bank and thrift charter issues and the perceived unfair advantages of the thrift charter.
 Thus, Congress recognized the desirability of merging the two deposit insurance funds, but it tied the merger to largely unrelated issues.
-Arguments against a merger of the funds emanated primarily from bankers who were opposed to exposing their insurance fund to a repeat of the thrift losses of the 1980s.
+Arguments against a merger of the funds emanate primarily from bankers who are opposed to exposing their insurance fund to a repeat of the thrift losses of the 1980s.

-The FDIC consistently supported a merger of the two insurance funds.
-The FDIC argued that the SAIF insured far fewer and more geographically concentrated, institutions than did the BIF and consequently faced greater long-term structural risks.
+The FDIC consistently has supported a merger of the two insurance funds.
+The FDIC has argued that the SAIF insures far fewer, and more geographically concentrated, institutions than does the BIF and consequently faces greater long-term structural risks.
 A combined BIF and SAIF would have a larger membership and a broader distribution of geographic and product risks and would be stronger than either fund alone.
 In 1998, both funds were fully capitalized and their members were healthy and profitable, and the BIF and SAIF reserve ratios were very close and are were expected to remain so in the near future.
 That meant that a merger of the funds at that time would not result in a material dilution of either.
 (Testimony of Donna Tanoue, Chairman, Federal Deposit Insurance Corporation, on Financial Modernization before the Committee on Banking, Housing and Urban Affairs, United States Senate, June 25, 1998)

 The FDIC was required to set assessment rates independently for each of the insurance funds.
 At the time, the assessment rate schedules for the two funds were identical.
 However, the funds' memberships had quite different risk profiles, and it was likely that rates would differ at some time in the future.
 Before the capitalization of the SAIF in 1996, the FDIC had experience with differing rates for BIF- and SAIF-assessable deposits.
 The result was the shifting of deposits between BIF- and SAIF-insured institutions.
-Such market distortions had an economic cost as institutions devoted resources to countering artificial statutory distinctions.
-As well, the maintenance of two insurance funds resulted in additional administrative costs to the FDIC and to the insured institutions that held both BIF- and SAIF-insured and assessed separately.
+Such market distortions have an economic cost as institutions devote resources to countering artificial statutory distinctions.
+As well, the maintenance of two insurance funds resulted in additional administrative costs to the FDIC and to the insured institutions that hold both BIF- and SAIF-insured deposits, which must be tracked, reported and assessed separately.